Contract Cheating: Colleges Crack Down On Ghostwritten Essays

 "Oh yeah, collaboration at its finest," cracks Boston University freshman Grace Saathoff.
 While she says she would never do it herself, she's not really fazed by others doing it.
 She agrees with her friends that it has pretty much become socially acceptable.

-"I have a friend who writes essays and sells them," says Danielle Delafuente, a Boston University student.
+"I have a friend who writes essays and sells them," says Danielle Delafuente, another Boston University freshman.
 "And my other friend buys them.
 He's just like, 'I can't handle it.
 I have five papers at once.
 I need her to do two of them, and I'll do the other three.'
 It's a time management thing."

 The war on contract cheating